369koushil/Tredence_assignment_mini_langraph/Readme.md

 # Agent Workflow Engine (FastAPI)

-This project implements a small workflow/graph execution engine using FastAPI, designed as part of an AI Engineering internship assignment.
+This project implements a small graph execution engine using FastAPI.
 The engine supports node-based execution, shared state updates, conditional branch transitions, looping, and asynchronous execution.
 A WebSocket endpoint is included for simple real-time log streaming.

 ---